espressif/esp-adf/examples/player/pipeline_sdcard_mp3_control/README.md

 Prepare the audio board:

 - Connect speakers or headphones to the board.
-- Insert a microSD card loaded with a MP3 files 'test.mp3', 'test1.mp3' and 'test2.mp3' into board's slot.
+- Insert a microSD card loaded with some MP3 files in the root directory

 Configure the example: